Govt under fire in Senate on hike in gas tariff

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: The government came under fire in the Senate on the opening day of the 282nd session for the massive hike in gas tariff, as the joint opposition questioned its commitment to the parliament for the decision was made while bypassing the legislature.
+ISLAMABAD: The government came under fire in the Senate on the opening day of the 282nd session for ‘massive hike’ in gas tariff, as joint opposition questioned its commitment to the Parliament for the decision had been made bypassing the legislature.

-The senators alleged that while both Houses of the Parliament were summoned to meet, the government in the darkness of night resorted to massive gas tariff increase.
-PML-N Senator Abdul Qayyum sought a clarification from the prime minister in the Senate on the doubts created by some of his team members about CPEC and also on a recent statement by Kabul-based US Ambassador John Bass that Pakistan is considering to open land routes for Indian trade with Afghanistan and the Central Asian Republics.
+Senators alleged that while both Houses of the Parliament had been summoned to meet, in the darkness of night, the government attached no importance to them and resorted to gas tariff increases.

+The PML-N Senator Abdul Qayyum sought a clarification from the Prime Minister in the Senate on doubts created by some of his team members with regards to CPEC and also on a recent statement by Kabul-based US ambassador John Bass that Pakistan was considering to open land routes for Indian trade with Afghanistan and Central Asian Republics.

 She also sought policy statement in the House from the government on its narrative on Kashmir, Palestine and Rohingya in the upcoming UN General Assembly session, as she said the Prime Minister was probably not going there.
 She feared the US had already turned the other way and was India’s ally and difficulties for Pakistan were to mount.